 The nonprofit Bayou District Foundation was created by a group of civic-minded leaders committed to rebuilding and renewing the Bayou District in the aftermath of Hurricane Katrina.
 By transforming a formerly crime-ridden neighborhood into a vibrant mixed-income residential community, the Bayou District Foundation is spearheading one of the largest urban transformation projects currently underway in the United States.

-Seventy Five North Revitalization, Inc. is focusing on holistic neighborhood revitalization initiatives that will introduce mixed-income housing choices and quality educational opportunities in a community of Omaha that has been neglected for decades.
-Backed by a dynamic leadership group, Seventy Five North is determined to impart significant change
+Seventy-Five North Revitalization Corp. is focusing on holistic neighborhood revitalization initiatives that will introduce mixed-income housing choices and quality educational opportunities in a community of Omaha that has been neglected for decades.
+Backed by a dynamic leadership group, Seventy-Five North Revitalization Corp. is determined to impart significant change

 The South Rome Redevelopment Corporation is committed to holistic neighborhood revitalization initiatives that combine mixed-income housing choices with quality educational opportunities for children and adults.
 We are dedicated to ensuring that South Rome is a clean, safe, vibrant and beautiful community, as well as a pleasant place to live, work, worship, and learn.